 This machine and the second prototype were unarmed landplane variants, with fixed wings and no arresting gear; the Eagle 22 engine provided an impressive 2,610 kW (3,500 HP) and drove a Rotol contraprop system with dual four-blade props, the contraprop arrangement being intended to cancel torque.
 The first prototype was lost in an air accident in 1947, test pilot Peter Garner being killed when he tried to make a forced landing in a field.
 The second prototype was then modified with a tailplane featuring dihedral, instead of being flat as originally fitted, with dive brakes fitted above the wings.

 * The first turboprop-powered W.35 prototype, designated "Wyvern TF.2", performed its initial flight on 18 January 1949, again with Penrose at the controls; it was a short hop, the cockpit filling up with smoke, due to fuel leaking onto the engine exhaust pipe.
 This machine was powered by the Clyde engine, driving a 6-blade Rotol contraprop.
 It was followed before the end of the year by the two Python-powered machines, which were longer and heftier than the Clyde machine since the Python was bigger.
 Trials dictated fit of a taller tailfin, as well as the tailplane with dihedral.
-One of the two Python machines was lost in a landing accident in October 1949, which killed pilot Mike Graves as well as three people in a house beyond the end of the runway at Yeovil.
+One of the two Python machines was lost in a landing accident in October 1949 -- which killed pilot Mike Graves, along with three people in a house beyond the end of the runway at Yeovil.

-The Python-powered variant was seen as promising enough to lead to a contract for 20 preproduction TF.2 machines, the first flying on 16 February 1950, though only 13 would be built in all.
-The preproduction machines were similar to the original TF.2 prototypes, but with changes incorporated in the prototypes during evaluation and some new fixes, most prominently a Python 2 engine that addressed the slow throttle response of the Python 1 of the prototypes -- by the simple measure of running the Python 2 at constant RPM and using prop pitch to control power.
+The Python-powered variant was seen as promising enough to lead to a contract for 20 pre-production TF.2 machines, the first flying on 16 February 1950, though only 13 would be built in all.
+The pre-production machines were similar to the original TF.2 prototypes, but with changes incorporated in the prototypes during evaluation and some new fixes, most prominently a Python 2 engine that addressed the slow throttle response of the Python 1 of the prototypes -- by the simple measure of running the Python 2 at constant RPM, and using prop pitch to control power transfer.
 The Python 2 would have problems of its own, however, occasionally suffering from violent and damaging engine surges.
 The TF.2 also featured a Martin-Baker Mark 1B ejection seat, replacing the ML-built ejection seat of the prototypes.